-I grew up in Eastern suburbs of Melbourne In a suburb, place or town called Doncaster which back in the 60’s and the 70’s was the sort of urban fringe give or take of Melbourne.
-So there was a lot of house and land packages going up in Doncaster temple stone in the 70’s and 80’s.
-I went to school at the local primary school, Doncaster primary and they were really happy years.
-I mean back in those days you could ride your bike to school without a helmet which is a bit crazy these days, you were able to stay up just so long as you were home before dark.
+I grew up in Eastern suburbs of Melbourne In a suburb, place or town called Doncaster which back in the 60s and the 70s was the sort of urban fringe give or take of Melbourne.
+So there was a lot of houses and land packages going up in Doncaster temple stone in the 70s and 80’s.
+I went to school at the local primary school, Doncaster primary, and they were really happy years.
+I mean back in those days you could ride your bike to school without a helmet which is a bit crazy these days; you were able to stay up just so long as you were home before dark.
 There were no mobile phones, there was no internet.
 It was kids having fun as kids and accidents happen.
-The occasional broken arm from somebody who fell off a monkey bar but life went on.
+The occasional broken arm from somebody who fell off a monkey bar, but life went on.

 From happy childhood, McKnight went on to further his education at a prestigious school.

-So I wasn’t particularly remarkable at high school.
-I was overweight, I was the second fattest kid in high school.
-My nickname was Captain Blubber so I had some socially awkward moments and then after high school, I went and did an accounting degree at R.M.I.T. in Melbourne and the third year of that Accounting degree was working for a year.
-It was called a co-op year so I was lucky in the recession of the early 1990s to get a graduate or slightly undergraduate accounting position doing tax returns, photocopying, filing, running the bosses dry-cleaning in town, pick up his Rolex watch and I would thoroughly appreciate the opportunity but I thoroughly hated it.
+So I wasn’t particularly remarkable for high school.
+I was overweight; I was the second fattest kid in high school.
+My nickname was Captain Blubber, so I had some socially awkward moments and then after high school, I went and did an accounting degree at R.M.I.T. in Melbourne and the third year of that Accounting degree was working for a year.
+It was called, The Co-op year, so I was lucky in the recession of the early 1990s to get a graduate or slightly undergraduate accounting position doing tax returns, photocopying, filing, running the bosses dry-cleaning in town, pick up his Rolex watch and I would thoroughly appreciate the opportunity but I thoroughly hated it.